The Red and White Hat

 18 x 22.75 inches

 Conder, as an impecunious student, contracted syphilis in his native Australia paying his landlady his rent in bed.
-In 1890s Paris he knew Toulouse-Lautrec, Beardsley and Wilde, and spent summers painting in Dieppe, often with his friend Jacques-Émile Blanche.
-Conder was very much of the demi-monde until his marriage in 1901 to a wealthy Canadian widow, Stella Maris Belford, after which he enjoyed the financial and social stability of the beau-monde.
-This painting was probably the one exhibited in 1930 as Interior with Two Figures (no. 21) in a joint posthumous exhibition with Ambrose McEvoy at the Beaux Arts Gallery in 1930.
-It is possible that all of the Conders on sale were once McEvoy’s.
-A reviewer of the exhibition wrote in Art News and Notes: ‘Charles Conder was one of the shining lights of the ‘nineties.
-His subtle delicate sense of colour, his dream-like imaginativeness made his contemporaries forget his fundamental weakness, his amateurishness.
-There is nothing in this exhibition to show that his contemporaries had a better judgment than one ripened by the experience of post-impressionism.
-He remains still a charming colourist.
-When he handles oils ...the weakness of his drawing and, above all, his design is more apparent than in his watercolours on silk’.
+In 1890s Paris he knew Toulouse-Lautrec, Beardsley and Wilde, and spent summers painting in Dieppe, often with his friend Jacques-Emile Blanche.
+This painting, probably set in a brothel in about 1900, may have been exhibited in 1930 in a joint posthumous exhibition with Ambrose McEvoy at the Beaux Arts Gallery.
+A reviewer of the exhibition wrote in Art News and Notes: ‘Charles Conder was one of the shining lights of the nineties.
+His subtle delicate sense of colour, his dream- like imaginativeness made his contemporaries forget his fundamental weakness, his amateurishness.
+There is nothing in this exhibition to show that his contemporaries had a better judgement than one ripened by the experience of post- impressionism.
+He remains still a charming colourist’.